-In addition, given the technical nature of IETF's work, the Provider should demonstrate familiarity and experience with:
+Industry experience.
+Given the technical nature of the IETF's work, the Provider should demonstrate familiarity and experience with:

-- d) Internet infrastructure and architecture, - e) Standards organizations working in the telecommunications and Internet space, including ITU, ETSI, IEEE, W3C and the like, - f) Telecommunications and networking industry players and industry, - g) Software development and licensing practices, including open source software licensing.
+- a) Internet infrastructure and architecture, - b) Standards organizations working in the telecommunications and Internet space, including ITU, ETSI, IEEE, W3C and the like, - c) Telecommunications and networking industry players and industry, - d) Software development and licensing practices, including open source software licensing.